-This bill amends the existing workers' compensation law to establish a presumption that acute stress disorder (ASD) and post-traumatic stress disorder (PTSD) in emergency responders are occupationally caused.
-Specifically, it introduces a new provision that creates a prima facie presumption for these conditions, which means that it will be assumed they are work-related unless proven otherwise.
-The bill also modifies the existing legal framework by deleting references to RSA 281-A:16, which previously governed the determination of the date of injury for other conditions.
+This bill amends the existing workers' compensation law to establish a prima facie presumption that acute stress disorder and post-traumatic stress disorder (PTSD) in emergency responders are occupationally caused.
+Specifically, it modifies RSA 281-A:17-c by inserting a new provision that states this presumption applies notwithstanding certain existing statutes, including RSA 281-A:2, XI and XIII, and RSA 281-A:27, while deleting reference to RSA 281-A:16.

 Version adopted by both bodies: 281-A:17-c